-The kitchen generates a lot of garbage, and the solution in the past was to set a bin under the sink or by a door.
+The kitchen generates a lot of garbage that needs disposal, and the solution in the past was to set a trash can under the sink or by a door.
 However, with today’s focus on recycling, that will not be enough room for additional glass, plastic, and paper trash bins.
 Plan accordingly.

 Detailed planning can help you avoid many of these kitchen design mistakes.
 Once you have a plan and budget in place, select a contractor who has had plenty of experience in kitchen remodeling.
 Also, stick to the plan.
 Changes can create mistakes and add substantially to the time and cost of the project.